linoferreira/my-emacs/README.md

 Having done this, restart Emacs and install the packages using ``M-x package install RET 'package name`` .

-Note that, after installing the ``all-the-icons`` pack you should also install the fonts included in the package by running ``M-x all-the-icons-install-fonts
+Note that after installing the ``all-the-icons`` pack you should also install the fonts included in the package by running ``M-x all-the-icons-install-fonts
 ``.
-Finally, I use the [Fira Code font](https://github.com/tonsky/FiraCode), a monospaced font with ligatures, which must also be installed in your system.
+Finally, you must also install [Fira Code font](https://github.com/tonsky/FiraCode), a monospaced font with ligatures, on your system.

 ### Screenshot